guoweicf/zhangheng_gw_workshop-2025/README.md

 # Zhangheng GW Astronomy Summer School: Data Analysis Workshop

 This repository contains the material to support the data analysis workshop.
+It is based on the 5th GW Open Data Workshop.

 Firstly, we recommend taking a look at the setup guide, where you can find the information to configure the workspace where you are going to execute the tutorials.